 Cannabidiol, or CBD, is one of the most highly sought-after supplements in the United States.
-A Gallup poll for 2019 reported that 14% of Americans use CBD, proving the popularity of it.
+A Gallup poll for 2019 reported that 14% of Americans use CBD, proving the growing popularity of it.
 Despite the regular talk about CBD and its presence in local shops and stores, many people still associate it with marijuana.
-Of course this is understandable, as CBD can be derived from the marijuana plant (as well as the hemp plant), however CBD has no psychoactive properties.
-What can cause psychoactive properties is the chemical tetrahydrocannabinol, or THC.
-CBD usually contains upwards of 0.3% THC, which is not nearly enough to produce any type of mind-altering high.
+Of course, this is understandable, as CBD can be derived from the marijuana plant (as well as the hemp plant), however, CBD has no psychoactive properties.
+What can cause psychoactive properties of marijuana is the chemical tetrahydrocannabinol or THC.
+CBD usually contains less than 0.3% THC, which is not nearly enough to produce any type of mind-altering high.

-The goal of CBD is to help people improve their mental and physical wellness in a natural manner.
+The goal of using CBD is to help people improve their mental and physical wellness in a natural way.
 CBD is used to treat everything from chronic back pain and sleeplessness to pain caused by cancer and anxiety disorders.
-But, at the end of the day, if the CBD a person is using is not derived from a hemp plant (which contains small amounts of THC that can be fully extracted), then they will be putting scant amounts of THC in their bodies.
-For people who are drug tested regularly or even from time-to-time, this can cause them to wonder, “does CBD show up on a drug test?”
+But, at the end of the day, if the CBD a person is using is not derived from a hemp plant (which contains small amounts of THC that can be fully extracted), then they will be putting minor amounts of THC in their bodies.
+For people who are drug tested regularly or even from time-to-time, this can cause them to wonder, “Does CBD show up on a drug test?”

 Does CBD Show Up on a Drug Test?

-CBD itself cannot show up on a drug test because it is not a narcotic.
-But, the THC that is found within CBD can appear on a drug test, turning it positive even though a person is not abusing THC.
+CBD itself cannot show up on a drug test because it is not something drug tests are looking for, nor is it illegal.
+But the THC that is found within some CBD can appear on a drug test, turning it positive even if a person is not abusing THC.
 This can be confusing to some, especially because CBD is legal across the country.
 However, just because something is legal and can be legally obtained does not mean that it can’t get you in trouble (think prescription drugs).
-If you are consuming CBD but need to perform one or more drug tests, consider the following:
+If you are consuming CBD but need to take one or more drug tests, consider the following:

 - Provide documentation supporting your medicinal need for CBD.
 Include any prescriptions you may have for CBD, your medical marijuana card, and communication from your healthcare provider.
 Being honest upfront and coming prepared with the right information can save everyone a headache when the results come in.

 - Do not use CBD if you know you need to take a drug test.
-Keep in mind that CBD can clear the body 2-5 days after last use and that despite the normal timespan for THC to leave the body, chances are THC clears out within a similar span of time since there is such a small amount of it in the CBD.
+Keep in mind that CBD can stay in the body for 2-5 days after last use and that even though the normal timespan for THC to leave the body is longer, chances are THC clears out within a similar period since there is such a small amount of it in the CBD.